ibm-cloud-docs/databases-for-postgresql/admin-logical-replication.md

 Now you can define a publisher on the database and add the tables you want to replicate to the subscriber.

-- Log in to database you want to publish from with the `admin` user
+- Log in to database you want to publish from with your replication user.
     ```bash
-        psql -U admin -d exampledb
+        psql -U replicator -d exampledb
     ```
-- Create the publication channel
+- Create the publication channel.
     ```bash
         exampledb=> CREATE PUBLICATION my_publication;
     ```
-- Add tables to publisher
+- Add tables to publisher.
     ```bash
        exampledb=> ALTER PUBLICATION my_publication ADD TABLE my_table;
     ```

 ## Setting up Logical Replication on the Subscriber

-To configure your {{site.data.keyword.databases-for-postgresql}} as a subscriber,
+To configure your {{site.data.keyword.databases-for-postgresql}} deployment as a subscriber,
 - Log in to the database created for replication with `admin` user.
     ```bash
     psql -U admin -d exampledb